rpottsoh/My-Exercism-Delphi-Solutions/delphi/circular-buffer/README.md

 # Circular Buffer

-A data structure that uses a single, fixed-size buffer as if it were connected end-to-end.

 A circular buffer, cyclic buffer or ring buffer is a data structure that uses a single, fixed-size buffer as if it were connected end-to-end.